bright/new-www/content/projects/circles-–-online-group-support.md

 According to the WHO, **280 million people worldwide suffer from depression**, a number nearly equal to Indonesia's population.
 Although depression is treatable, **more than 75% of those affected in low- and middle-income countries receive no treatment**.

 **In the U.S. more than 1 in 5 adults live with a mental illness**.
-However, similarly not everyone has the means to access mental health experts and receive the necessary assistance.
+Similarly not everyone has the means to access mental health experts and receive the necessary assistance.

 This grim reality of mental health in the U.S. calls for a solution that not only provides Americans with professional mental health expertise but also offers something uniquely valuable in distressing moments: guidance and perspective from individuals who are grappling with similar issues.